-I came across this gem of a recipe a while back for sweet potato quinoa burgers in the midst of a quinoa craze.
-Recently however, my trip to the store produced no quinoa for my troubles, but I spied an unwary box of couscous standing innocently on the shelf.
-Thus began this recipe for sweet potato and couscous patties and since they turned out so well, I thought I would share it with you!
+I came across a gem of a recipe a while back for sweet potato quinoa burgers in the midst of a quinoa craze.
+Recently my trip to the grocery store produced no quinoa for my troubles.
+However, I spied an unwary box of couscous standing innocently on the shelf.
+Thus began this easy recipe for sweet potato and couscous patties and since they turned out so well, I thought I would share it with you!

 Sweet Potato Couscous Patties Ingredients-

 - ½ cup couscous (cooked)

 - ½ tsp salt

 How To Make Sweet Potato And Couscous Patties- A Vegetarian Burger For Meatless Mondays